open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

    "Test Heartbeat", "3 s", "Tests whether the heartbeat signal between the headstage and BSC is working properly" "Test Basestation", "<1 s", "Tests the BSC board"

+.. note:: If the "probe signal" and "probe noise" tests fail, it does not necessarily indicate that the probe is broken.
+If your probe is successfully transmitting data, the outcome of these tests can be ignored.

 Headstage tests
 #################